 Rescue Sex: Friar Carl saves a random townswoman from falling to her doom by making a diving catch.
 She's very grateful... and quite happy that he's not bound by vows of chastity.
 We don't see either of them again for some time...

 Spiritual Successor: To Bram Stoker's Dracula.
-Both movies state that Dracula became a vampire in 1462, Dracula turning into a giant humanoid bat first came from that and the brides were given an Adaptation Dye-Job similar to those in Dracula.
+Both movies state that Dracula became a vampire in 1462, Dracula turning into a giant humanoid bat first came from that (as movies go) and the brides were given an Adaptation Dye-Job similar to those in Dracula.
 What's more is that Silvia Collocca has often been compared to Monica Bellucci, fellow Italians who both played Dracula's queen bride.
 The blonde bride dies first in both films too.

 Steampunk: The design of the Frankenstein Monster in particular; but a good deal of equipment seen being used in the movie is very impressive-looking for the time period.